-The challenges these actions included was lack of personnel available due to Covid-19, many district initiatives to focus on, and professional learning not being offered during the timeframe needed.
-Maricopa will bring the actions that had substantive differences into this next years LCAP as we believe the implementation of these actions will help the district move closer in achieving Goal 2.
+Actions were implemented as planned and the challenges these actions included was a lack of personnel available due to continued Covid-19 labor issues, many district initiatives to focus on, and competing professional learning opportunities that led to necessary professional development in these areas not being offered during the timeframe needed.

+While we have seen some progress with our MTSS system as noted in our Reflection (Successes), MUSD continues to provide behavior and engagement support to our students with actions within Goal 2 to the social needs.
+Maricopa will bring the actions that had substantive differences and all actions listed in this goal into this next years LCAP as we believe the implementation of these actions will help the district move closer in achieving Goal 2.